A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Proposed Method

 where $(u, q, v)$ is a positive sample and $\{(u_i', q, v_i')\}_{i=1}^n$ are negative samples.
 Each negative sample $(u_i, q, v_i)$ is generated by corrupting the head or the tail in a positive sample.

 \paragraph{Efficient Implementation with Padding-Free Operations} Modern neural networks heavily rely on batched execution to unleash the parallel capacity of GPUs.
 While Alg.~\ref{alg:A*Net} is easy to implement for a single sample $(u, q, ?)$, it is not trivial to batch \method for multiple samples.
 The challenge is that different samples may have very different sizes for nodes $\gV^{(t)}$ and edges $\gE^{(t)}$.
-A common approach is to pad the set of nodes or edges to a predefined constant, which would counteract the acceleration brought by \method.
+A common approach is to pad the set of nodes or edges to a predefined constant, which would severely counteract the acceleration brought by \method.

-Here we introduce padding-free operations to avoid the overhead in batched execution.
-Specifically, we implement a padding-free version of $topk$ and $unique$ operations, where $unique$ is needed for the union operation in Alg.~\ref{alg:A*Net}.
-The idea is to convert batched execution of different small samples into execution of a single large sample, which can be paralleled by existing operations in deep learning frameworks.
-For example, the batched execution of $topk([[1, 3], [2, 1, 0]])$ can be converted into a sorting problem over $[1+0, 3+0, 2+4, 1+4, 0+4]$ by adding offsets $0$ and $4$ for two samples respectively.
+Here we introduce padding-free $topk$ operation to avoid the overhead in batched execution.
+The key idea is to convert batched execution of different small samples into execution of a single large sample, which can be paralleled by existing operations in deep learning frameworks.
+For example, the batched execution of $topk([[1, 3], [2, 1, 0]])$ can be converted into a multi-key sort problem over $[[0, 1], [0, 3], [1, 2], [1, 1], [1, 0]]$, where the first key is the index of the sample in the batch and the second key is the original input.
+The multi-key sort is then implemented by composing stable single-key sort operations in deep learning frameworks.
 See App.~\ref{app:padding_free} for details.